AnimeKaizoku/SaitamaRobot/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database.

-Originally a Marie fork, Saitama evolved further and was built to be more robust and more dedicated to Anime Chats.
+Originally a Marie fork, Shinobu evolved further and was built to be more robust and more dedicated to Anime Chats.

 Can be found on telegram as [ShinobuKocho](https://t.me/ShinobuKochoBot).